 With this in mind, it's advantageous to stock up on necessities before the storm hits.
-Once the storm has done it's damage and estimates are given as to how long it will take to restore power, that's when the shelves of stores really go bare.
+Once the storm has done its damage and estimates are given as to how long it will take to restore power, that's when store shelves really go bare.
 Don't wait, plan ahead.
 You'll want to stock up on the following items.

 Beyond supplies, it's important to be aware of your surroundings.
 Are you in an evacuation zone?
 Do you have an evacuation plan?
 Do you live in a flood plane?

 These are all important questions to ask before the storm hits.
 Having a plan and knowing what to expect will help you stay calm and keep you and your family safe.

 Keep the following in mind when preparing for a power outage.